cysouw/diathesis/text/c12_zuInfinitive.md

 ### --- [ SBJ > Ø ] --- *Unpersönlicher Modalpassiv* {.unnumbered}

-### [ N | – ] *sein + zu‑Infinitiv* Impersonal {#sec:zuinfinitive-sein-impersonal}
+### [ N | – ] *sein+zu‑Infinitiv* Impersonal {#sec:zuinfinitive-sein-impersonal}

-The *sein + zu‑Infinitiv* construction is typically used with transitive verbs as a passive with modal meaning expressing obligation (see [@sec:zuinfinitiv-sein-passive]).
+The *sein+zu‑Infinitiv* construction is typically used with transitive verbs as a passive with modal meaning expressing obligation (see [@sec:zuinfinitiv-sein-passive]).
 With intransitive verbs such a passive would lead to an impersonal construction, but this seems to be very rare [contrary to the claim in @holl2010: 18].
 The example given by Holl is doubtful [@next] and I have not been able to find any more intransitive examples.

 ::: ex
 Ab 22 Uhr ist zu schlafen. [@holl2010: 18]
 :::

-### [ NP | -P ] *sein + zu‑Infinitiv* Impersonal + governed preposition
+### [ NP | -P ] *sein+zu‑Infinitiv* Impersonal+governed preposition

-It is slightly more common to find impersonal *sein + zu‑Infinitiv* constructions with governed prepositions, though this usage is still very rare [@next].
+It is slightly more common to find impersonal *sein+zu‑Infinitiv* constructions with governed prepositions, though this usage is still very rare [@next].
 Note that the original nominative subject cannot be retained in another form, and it is not replaced by a valency-simulating pronoun *es*.
 Because of the parallel to the *Modalpassiv* (see [@sec:zuinfinitiv-sein-passive]) I will call this diathesis ~~unpersönlicher Modalpassiv~~, although the name 'passive' is actually not fitting in this case.
 Just as with the *Modalpassiv*, this construction can have either a deontic *müssen* interpretation [@next a] or an agentive *können* meaning [@next b], the latter typically with negation.

 ::: ex
 - Auf Ernst war wie immer lange zu warten. [@holl2010: 18]